 Do you like to wait?
 I mean, in long lines, traffic jams, water to boil, you know WAIT?
 I really don’t know if there is anyone who likes to wait!
 It is probably harder for most than not…and I think harder for men than women (maybe.)
 For this girl it is soooo difficult and when I want something I really want it now.
 But I have recently learned a valuable lesson in waiting…this is where God works on us!
 The waiting makes us very uncomfortable yet this is when we realize that we can’t do anything about it!
 Have you been there?

 You see, I like to think I can do it all and I really do try.
 I built my own original website and then several blogs and I thought I could do this on my own like usual.
-However, I couldn’t and it was a difficult place to find yourself admitting that I couldn’t.
+However, I couldn’t.
+That was a difficult place to find myself, having to admit that I couldn’t make it work.
 But that too was a lesson for me to learn and I believe right where God wanted me.
 When we think we can do everything then we are basically saying we don’t need one another with our gifts and talents.
 When I think of all the time I spent fiddling around trying to build my own site, knowing just enough to be dangerous, I mentally calculated way too many hours with nothing to show (or at least far from where I desired to be!)
 God didn’t intend for us to do it all by ourselves but to rely on one another and on Him.
 That is just what I began to do and I have to say it was so good to let Amanda do what she is gifted to do and bless me by the outcome of her designing!